Clean Diesel Tribal Grants

 For the purposes of Clean Diesel Tribal Grants, “intertribal consortium” is defined as a partnership between two or more tribes that is authorized by the governing bodies of those tribes to apply for and receive assistance under this program.
 Intertribal consortia are eligible to receive assistance under this program only if the consortium demonstrates that all members of the consortium meet the eligibility requirements for the program and they authorize the consortium to apply for and receive assistance by submitting to EPA documentation of (1) the existence of the partnership between Indian tribal governments, and (2) authorization of the consortium by all its members to apply for and receive the assistance.

-Grant funds may be used for clean diesel projects that use:
+Grant funds may be used for clean diesel projects including:

 Funds awarded under this program cannot be used to fund emissions reductions mandated under federal law.
 Equipment used for testing emissions or fueling infrastructure is not eligible for funding.

-The RFP includes information on how to prepare and submit a proposal package.
-The proposal package must be received by the deadline and include the following information:
+The RFA includes information on how to prepare and submit an application package.
+The application package must be received by the deadline and include the following information:

 - Project Narrative (no more than 11 pages)

 - Standard Form SF 424 – Application for Federal Assistance